Ury0/Ury0/README.md

 - 👋 Hi, I’m @Ury0
 - 👀 I’m interested in BackEnd
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning Spring Boot
 - 💞️ I’m looking to collaborate on everything
 - 📫 How to reach me uryserpa@gmail.com